JackSpagnoli/rust_features/README.md

+# Solution

+Stack Overflow user [kmdreko](https://stackoverflow.com/users/2189130/kmdreko) provided a solution to this [problem](https://stackoverflow.com/questions/79216222/why-does-rust-include-dev-only-features-as-part-of-a-release-build).
+The solution was to specify `workspace.resolver = "2"` in the `Cargo.toml` file.
+The default resolver `"1"` was building `lib` with all features enabled and using this build for test and release builds.
+The new resolver `"2"` uses a distinct build for each target, resolving the issue.

 # Something I'm confused by

 `lib` has a function that normally returns `"bar"`, but returns `"foo"` if run as a test, or using the feature `return_foo`.